joyceweng/AutoLoginMiniProj/README.md

 # AutoLoginMiniProj

-This repository is for practicing web scraping for the summer reasearch
+This repository is for practicing web scraping for the summer research

 ## Steps to run: